Looking For Traditional German Christmas Cookies? We’ve Got Them!

 It’s no secret that Germans love their holiday cookies – and that we love traditional German cookies.

-Experiencing the sights and smells of German Christmas Market food is something everyone should experience.
-Of course, tasting the delicious cookies – like Aachener Printen – that go along with the holidays is also a must-do!
+Experiencing the sights and smells of German Christmas Market food is awesome.
+Of course, tasting the delicious cookies – like Aachener Printen – that go along with the holidays is also a must!

 There are so many different types of German Christmas cookies that you can make.
 It’s actually fascinating to see how German holiday cookies (and their recipes) differ by region or tradition.

 Some cookie recipes have a rich history about them because of the ingredients used.
 Lebkuchen comes to mind here.

 Some cookies obviously include traditional spices like cinnamon, nutmeg, and anise, but not all of them.